rafalbartosik/rafalbartosik/README.md

 ## 🧭 About Me

-I specialize in data analysis, business intelligence, and building data-driven solutions using **Power BI, Python, SQL, R and Python**.
+I specialize in data analysis, business intelligence, and building data-driven solutions using **Power BI, SQL, R and Python**.
 My main focus is transforming raw, unstructured data into meaningful insights that support business decision-making, reporting, and performance monitoring.

 I am particularly interested in combining analytical thinking with real-world business problems, including optimization, customer behavior analysis, and risk modeling.